kurtymckurt/TestPojo/README.md

 a lot of instance variables, it's a pain to generate that pojo with data when testing.

+##Features
+* Supports all primitives and Object number types
+* Has support for Generators
+    * This is how you would generate a single low level type
+        * I.E. Date, DateTime, Integer, etc.
+* Has support for providers
+    * This is how you provide instances of a type if you dont have access to the no arg constructor
+        * IE Immutable objects for example.

+See test package for examples.

 ## Example:

 ``` java